Pipeline

 NP432 is NovaBiotics’ preclinical stage lead antibacterial peptide asset and along with its family of related peptides is broad-spectrum, potently and rapidly bactericidal in vitro against clinically and economically important bacteria.
 NP432 is active against bacteria identified by the World Health Organisation as Priority Pathogens including Pseudomonas aeruginosa, Clostridium difficile, Acinetobacter baumannii and Klebsiella pnuemoniae.
 NP432 and its related family of antibacterial peptides are active against drug resistant and multi drug resistant bacteria.
 NP432 has shown to be well-tolerated and has demonstrated efficacy in in vivo infection models.

 NP432’s unique therapeutic mechanism of action is rapid bacterial membrane perturbation and lysis leading to bacterial death (not merely inhibiting growth).
-Importantly, this mechanism of action also means that NP432 does not interact with human cells and that is possesses no or a very low risk of acquired resistance developing in the bacteria it targets compared to conventional antibiotics.
+Importantly, this mechanism of action also means that NP432 does not interact with human cells and that it possesses no or a very low risk of acquired resistance developing in the bacteria it targets compared to conventional antibiotics.